peteratkatchenko/GLC_replication.jl/README.md

 ## Want to Execute the Code Manually?
 - Step 1: Download the package files to a common directory
 - Step 2: Open the file called 'GLC_replication.jl'
-- Step 3: Remove the function wrapper for 'glc_replicate'
+- Step 3: Remove the function wrapper for 'glc_replicate()'
 - Step 4: Execute 'GLC_replication.jl' - this module will automatically call all other files in the package and generate the appropriate images